-Front-end Framework Agnostic

-AWS Amplify supports React, Angular, and Vue.js front-end frameworks.
+Front-end framework agnostic: AWS Amplify supports React, Angular, and Vue.js front-end frameworks.
 This framework agnosticism enhances developer flexibility, allowing them to use the tools with which they are most comfortable.

-Authentication and Authorization

-Amplify simplifies user authentication and authorization processes, offering built-in authentication workflows and support for social identity providers.
+Authentication and authorization: Amplify simplifies user authentication and authorization processes, offering built-in authentication workflows and support for social identity providers.
 This streamlines the implementation of secure user access controls.

-API Management

-With Amplify, developers can easily manage APIs, both REST and GraphQL.
+API management: With Amplify, developers can easily manage APIs, both REST and GraphQL.
 The platform simplifies the creation and integration of APIs, making it efficient for developers to connect their applications to various data sources.

-CI/CD Integration

-Continuous integration and deployment (CI/CD) are integral to modern application development.
+CI/CD integration: Continuous integration and deployment (CI/CD) are integral to modern application development.
 AWS Amplify integrates with popular CI/CD tools, automating the build, test, and deployment processes for web and mobile applications.

 Figure 9.6 illustrates the common Amplify architecture within an AWS Region, highlighting its integration capabilities and streamlined structure for deploying robust applications across AWS: